ewels/rich-click/README.md

 > See [`examples/02_declarative.py`](examples/02_declarative.py) for an example.

-### Command-line usage
+### `rich-click` CLI tool

-`rich-click` comes with a CLI tool that allows you to format the click help output from _any_ package.
+**rich-click** comes with a CLI tool that allows you to format the Click help output from _any_ package that uses Click.
-As long as that tool is using click and isn't already passing custom `cls` objects, it should work.
-However, please consider it an experimental feature at this point.

-To use, simply prefix to your normal command.
+To use, prefix `rich-click` to your normal command.
-For example, to get richified click help text from a package called `awesometool`, you could run:
+For example, to get richified Click help text from a package called `awesometool`, you could run:

 ```console
 $ rich-click awesometool --help